 After a 16-18 month period, they are ready to be planted in the palm grove.
 In the field, pegging out the planting pattern is a must before planting oil palm.
 All planting holes are incorporated with 0.5 kg of CIRP before oil palm is planted.

 Oil palm plants mature about 36 months after field planting.
 A cluster is ripe for harvesting when the fruit begins to turn red, and when more than five fruits drop to the ground.
-If farmers wait too long to harvest the fruit, it will become over ripe.
+If farmers wait too long to harvest the palm oil fresh fruit bunch, it will become over ripe.
 The fruits will yield less oil and will be of a poorer quality.

 Proper fertilization plans depend on soil type, plant age, deficiencies occurrence, and rainfall.
-Three of the most common ways of applying fertilizers are:
+Three of the most common ways of applying fertilizers for oil palm are:

 - Manual broadcast